IMpcuong/dot/awesome-git/README.md

 git log --format=%B -n 1 HEAD
 ```

-NOTE: The second one is really fascinating, it shows the changed parts in the specified file
-from start to end lines.

-- Searching and listing all commits in a interval of time:
+- Searching and listing all commits from a interval of time:

 ```git
 git log --after="4 week" --before="0 week" --oneline